Skip to main content

 • cold storage — for storing rarely requested data.

-Storage class only affects resource cost, technically and speed-wise the classes are the same.
+The storage class only affects the cost of resources, technically and speed-wise the classes are the same.
 Once a container is created, the storage class cannot be changed.

-6. Optional: if you need a container with Virtual-Hosted-Style addressing to work with the S3 API, in the Addressing block, check the Virtual-Hosted checkbox.
+8. If you need a container with Virtual-Hosted addressing to work with S3 API, select vHosted in the Addressing Type block .
 You can enable Virtual-Hosted addressing only once.